Salk School of Science

-The Salk School of Science is a renowned junior high school in Gramercy, Manhattan, New York City and is a highly rigorous and competitive school.
+The Salk School of Science is a junior high school in Gramercy, Manhattan, New York City and is a rigorous and competitive school.
 For the class of 2023, the admissions rate was just above 4%.
-It was founded in 1995 as a unique collaboration between the New York University School of Medicine and the New York City Department of Education.
-The goal of the school is to encourage an enthusiasm for, and the development of abilities in, the sciences, particularly the medical and biological sciences.
-Science and math are specialties at the school, including special classes for it and after-school programs.
+It was founded in 1995 as a collaboration between the New York University School of Medicine and the New York City Department of Education.
+The goal of the school is to encourage enthusiasm for, and the development of abilities in, the sciences, particularly the medical and biological sciences.
+Science and math are specialties at the school, including special classes and after-school programs.
 A particular aim is to encourage city children to aim for better high schools and colleges.
 It is located on the top two floors of the P.S.
 40 building on East 20th Street between 1st and 2nd Avenues in Manhattan.

 The school was named for Jonas Salk, developer of the first polio vaccine.
-Dr. Salk approved the use of his name by NYU before his death in 1995.
+Salk approved the use of his name by NYU before his death in 1995.

-Academics and Curriculum
+Academics and curriculum

 The school's nontraditional discovery-based learning methodology has been cited as resulting in improved cognitive and reasoning skills in students.